Home

 Tail Coverage - For after project completion.

-For the DIY group this may be opportune timing to check on your medical policy and just what this might cover for yourself, while accounting for any policy overlap.
+The Do-It-Yourselfer may want to check on the medical policy and just what it might cover, while accounting for any policy overlap(s).

-Check with your agent for information on any temporary policies for theft, damage or loss, and for all coverages.
-Note if your homeowners policy affords coverage for bodily injury under insured contract projects.
-It may not be going to far to ask for verification of medical coverage for any person working on your property. [under certain conditions you may be held liable regardless of what common sense appears to dictate.
-Homeowners being sued for bodily injury are a common occurrence].
+Check with your agent for information on any temporary policies for theft, damage or loss, and for confirming all coverages.
+Note if your homeowners policy affords coverage for bodily injury.
+Consider asking for verification of medical coverage for any person working on your property.
+Under certain conditions you may be held liable regardless of what common sense appears to dictate.
+Homeowners being sued for bodily injury are a common occurrence.